zulip/zulip/templates/zerver/help/deactivate-or-reactivate-a-user.md

 ## Reactivate a user

 Organization administrators can reactivate a deactivated user.
-They will have the same API key and bot API keys, but the bots will be deactivated until the user manually [reactivates](deactivate-or-reactivate-a-bot) them again.
+The reactivated user will have the same role, stream subscriptions, user group memberships, and other settings and permissions as they did prior to deactivation.
+They will also have the same API key and bot API keys, but the bots will be deactivated until the user manually [reactivates](deactivate-or-reactivate-a-bot) them again.

 {start_tabs}